c3tan/gbuster.sh/README.md

-# gbuster.sh
+# recon_scripts
-This is a quick shell script to automate gbuster for a large number of domains or sub-domains.
+This is a simple project which contains the recon scripts I made to automate some stuff